madejean/twitter-clone/README.md

-# electrachong.github.io
+# nomz.github.io
-Project site for nomz, the social media platform for food!
+The social media platform for food!